sveltejs/svelte/site/content/docs/06-accessibility-warnings.md

 <label>A</label>
 ```

-If your label and input are Svelte components, you can configure the rule to be aware of your custom components.
+If your label and input are Svelte components, you can configure the rule to be aware of your Svelte components.

 ```svelte
 <CustomInputLabel label="Surname">